A Review of Safe Reinforcement Learning: Methods, Theory and Applications: Theory of Safe Reinforcement Learning

+Existing recent works (e.g., \cite{AchiamHTA17,bharadhwaj2021conservative,ijcai2020-632,hanreinforcementl2020,vuong2019supervised,yang2020projection}) try to find some convex approximations to replace the terms $A_{\pi_{{\bm{\theta}}_k}}(s,a)$ and $\bar{D}_{\text{KL}}(\pi_{{\bm{\theta}}},\pi_{{\bm{\theta}}_k})$.
+Concretely, \cite{AchiamHTA17} suggest using the first-order Taylor expansion to replace (\ref{cpo-objective})-(\ref{cost-constraint}), the second-oder approximation to replace (\ref{trust-region}).
 Such first-order and second-order approximations turn a non-convex problem (\ref{cpo-objective})-(\ref{trust-region}) into a convex problem.
 This would appear to be a simple solution, but this approach results in many error sources and troubles in practice.
 Firstly, it still lacks a theory analysis to show the difference between the non-convex problem (\ref{cpo-objective})-(\ref{trust-region}) and its convex approximation.
-Policy optimization is a typical non-convex problem \cite{yang2021sample}; its convex approximation may introduce some error for its original issue.
+Policy optimization is a typical non-convex problem \cite{yang2021sample}; its convex approximation may introduce some errors for its original issue.
 Secondly, CPO updates parameters according to conjugate gradient \cite{suli2003introduction}, and its solution involves the inverse Fisher information matrix, which requires expensive computation for each update.
-Later, the work \cite{yang2020projection} propose projected-based constrained policy optimization (PCPO) that also uses second-order approximation, which also results in an expensive computation.
+Later, the work \cite{yang2020projection} proposes PCPO that also uses second-order approximation, resulting in an expensive computation.

-CSC \cite{bharadhwaj2021conservative} provides a new estimator for the safe exploration in reinforcement learning, where CSC tries to use a conservative safety critic to estimate the environment state functions.
-The likelihood of the catastrophic failures have been bounded for each round of the training.
-The work \cite{bharadhwaj2021conservative} also shows the tradeoff between the policy improvement and safety constraints for its method.
-During the process of training, CSC also keeps the safety constraints with a high probability, which is no worse asymptotically than standard reinforcement learning.
+Conservative Safety Critics (CSC) \cite{bharadhwaj2021conservative} provides a new estimator for the safe exploration of RL.
+CSC uses a conservative safety critic to estimate the environmental state functions.
+The likelihood of catastrophic failures has been bounded for each round of the training.
+The work \cite{bharadhwaj2021conservative} also shows the trade-off between policy improvement and safety constraints for its method.
+During the training process, CSC keeps the safety constraints with a high probability, which is no worse asymptotically than standard RL.